Continued Fractions and Factoring: Factorization

 \begin{definition} The distance between $\mathbf f_{m+1}(x,y)$ and $\mathbf f_{m}(x,y)$ is defined to be

 The distance between two quadratic forms $\mathbf f_{m}(x,y)$ and $\mathbf f_n(x,y)$, with $m > n$, is defined to be the sum

 \end{definition}

-Taking the above definitions, Shanks showed that, by the Gauss composition law of quadratic forms with the same determinant, followed by reduction, the set $\mathbf \Psi$ equipped with the distance $d(\mathbf f_{m+1}, \mathbf f_{m})$ modulo $R=\ln \mathfrak c_{\tau-1}$ resembles a cyclic group, with $\mathfrak c_{\tau-1}$ playing the role of identity.
-Composition, followed by reduction, permits big steps within $\mathbf \Psi$, thus two operators were further defined \cite[p.259]{cohen} to allow small steps, precisely \begin{enumerate} \item One-step forward: The operator $\rho^+$ that transforms one reduced quadratic form into the next in the sequence $\mathbf \Upsilon$, is defined as
+Taking the above definitions, Shanks showed that, by the Gauss composition law of quadratic forms with the same determinant, followed by reduction, the set $\mathbf \Psi$ equipped with the distance $d(\mathbf f_{m+1}, \mathbf f_{m})$ modulo $R=\ln \mathfrak c_{\tau-1}$ resembles a cyclic group, with $\mathbf f_{\tau-1}(x,y)$ playing the role of identity.
+Composition followed by reduction affords big steps (giant steps) within $\mathbf \Psi$, thus two operators were further defined \cite[p.259]{cohen} to allow small steps (baby steps), precisely \begin{enumerate} \item One-step forward: The operator $\rho^+$ that transforms one reduced quadratic form into the next in the sequence $\mathbf \Upsilon$, is defined as

 where $b_1$ is $2b_1= [2b \bmod (2a)] +2ka$ with $k$ chosen in such a way that $-|a| < b_1 < |a|$. \item One-step backward: The operator $\rho^-$ that transforms a reduced quadratic form into the immediately preceding quadratic form in the sequence $\mathbf \Upsilon$ is defined as